rhpandit11/Data-Theory/spark/interview.md

 3. Task Scheduling and Execution: Spark's scheduler assigns tasks to individual executors across the cluster.
 Tasks within a stage can run concurrently whenever possible.
 4. Result Collection: The final results of the computation are collected back to the driver node (in the case of actions like `collect()`).

+* Spark creates DAG.

+- Once action is triggered on the RDD, DAG is submitted to the DAGScheduler.
+- DAGScheduler looks at RDD lineage and comes up with the best execution plan by dividing it into stages of the task
+- Stages set is given to TaskScheduler and TaskScheduler will launch tasks through Cluster manager.
+- TaskScheduler with help of cluster manager will check the data/resources availability in different nodes to execute the tasks.
+It will distribute the tasks to different executors.

 Components: Stages | DAG Scheduler

 * Stages: set of tasks execute together in a single wave of computation.
 * DAG Scheduler: High - level scheduling layer implements stage-oriented scheduling.

   Works: 1.computes the stages of each job and schdule it, 2.subimt Task set to TaskScheduler 3. convert Logical Execution Plan to Physical Execution Plan.
 4. React on fault tolerance

+The number of tasks for a job is = ( no of your stages * no of your partitions ) -- number of stages creation.

 **Lineage Graph:** Lineage Graph is a historical record of transformations, tracing back to the original data.
 It represent the dependency in between rdds.